fabfabbefa/new-mini-app-quickstart/README.md

 # liste d'attente Mini App Quickstart 1.1

-This is a demo Mini App application built using OnchainKit and the Farcaster SDK.
+This is a demo Mini App application construite using OnchainKit and the Farcaster SDK.
 Build a waitlist sign-up mini app for your company that can be published to the Base app and Farcaster.

 > [!IMPORTANT]
 > Avant d'intéragir avec cette démonstration, please review our [disclaimer](#disclaimer) — there are **no official tokens or apps** associated with Cubey, Base, or Coinbase.